Overview: What is chemotherapy?

 Chemotherapy can be differentiated according to other criteria:

-• Palliative chemotherapy – the goal is not to cure cancer, but to stop or slow progression or relieve symptoms.
+- Palliative chemotherapy – the aim is not to cure the cancer, but to stop or slow down its progression or alleviate symptoms.

 Which chemotherapy for whom?